-At present, five Cape Vulture roosts (of which one is a confirmed breeding colony) and one Bearded Vulture nest have been confirmed to occur in the AOI (all within 50 km of the VWC).
-Initially, during scoping fieldwork, the specialist (Tyron Clark) identified three Cape Vulture roosts on three distinct inselbergs to the south of VWC.
+At present five Cape Vulture roosts (of which one is a confirmed breeding colony) and one Bearded Vulture nest have been confirmed to occur in the AOI (all within 50 km of the VWC).
+Initially, during scoping fieldwork, three Cape Vulture roosts on three distinct inselbergs were identified to the south of VWC.
 Due to the proximity of the VWC to the roosts and in accordance with the BirdLife Cape Vulture and wind energy best practice guidelines, the specialist recommended that the status of these roosts (in terms of breeding and seasonal occupancy) be thoroughly investigated.
-However, completing an investigation of this nature was difficult to achieve during the pre-construction monitoring surveys due to the exceptionally tight fieldwork schedule and the vast distances involved in travelling between roosts on bad roads and the general remoteness of the roosts.
-As such, a dedicated vulture roost investigation was motivated and subsequently conducted for the proposed VWC.
-The need for the investigation was raised during a meeting between TBC and Mulilo, and a decision was made for a basic, high-level, dual-season investigation of the breeding status of these roosts to be carried out.
+However, completing an investigation of this nature was difficult to achieve during the pre-construction monitoring surveys due to the to the exceptionally tight fieldwork schedule and the vast distances involved in traveling between roosts on bad roads and the general remoteness of the roosts.
+As such a dedicated vulture roost investigation was motivated and subsequently conducted for the proposed VWC.
+The need for the investigation was raised during a meeting between TBC and Mulilo and a decision was made for a basic, high level, dual season investigation of the breeding status of these roosts to be carried out.

-Roosts were visited and tentatively ascribed as non-breeding natural roosts which are used regularly.
+Since then, VULPRO tracking data from 14 Cape Vultures fitted with GPS loggers has been used to identify an additional two roosts on two separate inselbergs to the north-west of the VWC.
+Both roosts were visited and tentatively ascribed as non-breeding natural roosts which are used regularly.
 This section summarises the findings of the vulture roost investigations to date.
-Photographs of are given in Error!
-Reference source not found. and each roost/nest is described in Error!
-Reference source not found. along with its proximity to the closest boundary on Groothoek WEF.
-The location of each roost is represented spatially in Error!
-Reference source not found.
+Photographs of are given in Figure 4-2 and each roost / nest is described in Table 4-2 along with its proximity to the closest boundary on Kromhof WEF.
+The location of each roost is represented spatially in Figure 5-2.